haacked/haacked.com/_posts/archived/2006-05-03-PageParser.GetCompiledPageInstanceWeirdnessWhenDebugSetToFalseInWeb.config.aspx.markdown

 ---
 layout: post
-title: "PageParser.GetCompiledPageInstance Weirdness When Debug Set To False In Web.config"
+title: PageParser.GetCompiledPageInstance Weirdness When Debug Set To False In Web.config
 date: 2006-05-03 -0800
 comments: true
 disqus_identifier: 12642
 categories: []
+redirect_from: "/archive/2006/05/02/PageParser.GetCompiledPageInstanceWeirdnessWhenDebugSetToFalseInWeb.config.aspx/"
 ---

 This is a story of intrigue.

 Ok, perhaps that is a bit overblown.
 This is really a story of